kennywlino/blog/_pages/about.md

 I also plan to share blog posts centered around exploring Japanese natural language processing and various hurdles I face as work on my projects.

-To find more info about my work or education, please feel free to visit my []LinkedIn](https://www.linkedin.com/in/kennywlino/) page.
+To find more info about my work or education, please feel free to visit my [LinkedIn](https://www.linkedin.com/in/kennywlino/.